-The following item appears only when you set the Al Overclocking item to [Manual].
+The following two items appear only when you set the Al Overclocking item to [MANUAL].

-CPU Frequency [xxx]
+CPU Frequency [XXX]

 Displays the frequency sent by the clock generator to the system bus and PCI bus.
 The value of this item is auto-detected by the BIOS.
 Use the <+> and <-> keys to adjust the CPU frequency.
 You can also type the desired CPU frequency using the numeric keypad.
-The values range from 133 to 600.
+The values range from 133 to 500.
 Refer to the table below for the correct Front Side Bus and CPU External Frequency settings.